 - An unaltered photo of the building elevation or property frontage where you want the awning to go

-- Two sets of awning drawings, to scale, showing the proposed copy (text) and artwork for each face (side) of the awning
+- Drawings, to scale, showing the proposed copy (text) and artwork for each face (side) of the awning

 The information sheet has specific requirements for these drawings.

 We may require additional information if you are applying for a permit for these types of signs:

 - All awnings weighing more than 200 pounds (91 kilograms)

 - Any other signs where City staff are concerned with the structural integrity of the sign